blankcode/3D-Printing-costs/README.md

  - How many printed parts do you want in inventory.
  - Parts that are needed to be printed to fill inventory.

-Overstock are shown as negatives
+Overstocks are shown as negatives

 ### Materials Inventory
 Inventory of individual rolls of filament.